ondrejmrkus/ondrejmrkus.github.io/content/blog/build.md

 I knew I would build _something_ before I decided what it's going to be.
 I was sick of sitting in classes and launching a small business seemed like a fun thing to do.

-I didn't know how business actually works, so my criteria for ideas were simple:A) People will buy itB) I can make it with what I know
+I didn't know how business actually works, so my criteria for ideas were simple:
+- A: People will buy it
+- B: I can make it with what I know

 Also, around the same time, I came across an e-shop with hand-knitted hats.
 It looked like they are doing well, so I thought: "Hey, I can do this too."